Skip to Content

 What Noise Does a Squirrel Make at Night?

 There is only one species of squirrel that is active at night, the flying squirrel.
 They have skin flaps just behind their front legs that make them appear to fly.
-They don’t fly but glide from one tree to the next.
+They don’t actually fly but glide from one tree to the next.

 They most notably produce high-pitched chirping sounds when communicating with each other.
 They are also capable of making ultrasonic sounds.
-These are sounds made at a very high frequency that humans cannot possibly hear.
+These are sounds made at a very high frequency that humans cannot hear.
 The sound pitch is altered according to the circumstances and mood of the animal.

 Do Squirrels Make Noise When Mating?

 Male squirrels use sounds to signal to a female squirrel in estrus.
-Males imitate the sounds made by the baby squirrels.
+Males imitate the sounds made by newly-born squirrels.
 As the male chases after the female in estrus, he emits a soft ‘muk muk‘ sound.
 This sound is meant to reassure the female that he is not threatening her.

-When ready to mate, female squirrels produce the ‘kuks‘ and ‘Quaas‘ sounds.
+When ready to mate, female squirrels produce the ‘kuks‘ and ‘quaa‘ sounds.
 They are described as a moan that signals she is ready for copulation.
 These sounds are made before and even after mating.

 How do Squirrels Communicate?